BibleNLP/assitant.bible/README.md

 ### Contributing

 In this repository, there are two long-lived branches: develop and main.
-There are automated actions that trigger deployment upon a "push" event for the following respective environments: https://dev.assistant.bible/ (hosted in the SIL DO account) and https://assistant.bible/ (hosted in the BCS DO account ).

 To contribute, please follow these steps: